 There are no pre-requisite language requirements for this position.

 Desire to learn Khmer is essential.
 Khmer language skills are necessary to achieve the goals of this assignment.
 Language classes are a significant component of Pre-Service Training.
 In small groups of no more than 10, Trainees work with our experienced Language and Cultural Facilitators to learn basic conversation skills as well as language on topics relevant to Volunteers’ working and living experiences.
 Trainees who do not reach novice-high proficiency at the end of Pre-Service Training are required to continue studying with a tutor in their community.
 Most Volunteers choose to work with a tutor throughout their service to continue to enhance their language skills.
 Tutors are trained and compensated by the Peace Corps.

-Traditionally, Volunteers live with host families through the duration of their service; however, due to the COVID-19 pandemic, Peace Corps Cambodia has transitioned to a flexible housing model where options for both host-family and independent living accommodations will exist for Volunteers.
+Traditionally, Volunteers live with host families through the duration of their service; however, due to the COVID-19 pandemic, Peace Corps Cambodia has transitioned to a more flexible housing model where Volunteers have the option to find independent housing after 6 months of living with a host family in the community provided the Volunteer and identified housing meet certain requirements.
 Housing will reflect what is typical in your communities and will include space for sleeping, cooking and eating, and bathing.
 All housing is near other community members to provide a strong connection to the community and promote community integration.
-Volunteers live in communities where indoor plumbing may not be available, thus bucket showers and squat toilets are typical.
+Volunteers live in communities where indoor plumbing may not be available and bucket showers and squat toilets are typical.
 Drinking water must either be boiled or purchased but is readily available.
 Volunteers use electric fans for cooling their living space.